 Home » Explore » New for 2025 - Road Transport Hangar - New for 2025 - Road Transport Hangar

 To show that road vehicles played an important part of the GWR’s history the Great Western Trust’s Road Vehicle Group endeavours to portray some of these vehicles and their role within the company.
-Within our temporary building we have a selection of horse drawn wagons, a joint GWR/LMS bullock cart, an ex GWR 1929 Thornycroft A1 2 ½ ton lorry (in the separate Wantage Bus Garage) and the ex-Swindon Works 1942 Fire Tender, plus a selection of period bicycles.
+Within our temporary building we have a selection of horse drawn wagons, a joint GWR/LMS bullock cart and the ex-Swindon Works 1942 Fire Tender, plus a selection of period bicycles and other related platform barrows.
+As a future combined display, we have a 1934 Morris 8 which was built in Cowley in Oxford which could have been transported by rail in a GWR Mogo van.
+We hope eventually to display our Mogo with the car to explain this particular type of goods handling.

 We hope to expand our collection of vehicles and other related road vehicle artefacts, but we hope our current selection is of interest to you.
 If you would like to help us in our conservation and restoration of this aspect at Didcot Railway Centre, then please do contact us either on site or via email- roger.orchard@didcotrailwaycentre.org.uk